aces/Loris/README.md

     Download the latest release from the [releases page](https://github.com/aces/Loris/releases) and extract it to `/var/www/$projectname`

-3. Run installer script to install core code, libraries, and MySQL schema (see LORIS Setup Schematic).
+3. Run installer script to install core code, libraries, and MySQL schema (see [LORIS Installation Schematic] (https://demo.loris.ca/LORIS_Installation_schematic.14-10.PDF)).
 The script will prompt for information, including usernames and folders which it will create automatically.

     ```
     cd /var/www/$projectname/tools